khoirulmuzakka/Minion/docs/source/Algorithms.rst

 ---------------------------
 Differential Evolution (DE) is a population-based stochastic optimization algorithm that applies mutation, crossover, and selection to evolve a population of candidate solutions.

+*Reference : Storn, R and Price, K, Differential Evolution - a Simple and Efficient Heuristic for Global Optimization over Continuous Spaces, Journal of Global Optimization, 1997, 11, 341 - 359.*

 Algorithm name : ``"DE"``

 Parameters :